 Walsenburg is a very small city located in the state of Colorado.
 With a population of 3,111 people and just one neighborhood, Walsenburg is the 114th largest community in Colorado.
-Much of the housing stock in Walsenburg was built prior to World War II, making it one of the older and more historic cities in the country.
+Walsenburg has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Walsenburg is a decidedly white-collar city, with fully 85.49% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Walsenburg is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Walsenburg who work in management occupations (13.05%), food service (10.49%), and sales jobs (9.03%).